LenixC/Approximate-Ball-Tree-Search/README.md

 ## Scope

 This is an exploration, not a proposal to use ball trees for production ANN.
 Ball trees don't compete with HNSW or DiskANN at scale, and the ε trick doesn't change that.
-The interest here is in whether the guarantee transfers cleanly and what the pruning behaviour looks like empirically — it does, and it's well-behaved.
+The interest here is in whether the guarantee transfers cleanly and what the pruning behaviour looks like empirically, it does, and it's well-behaved.

 ## Reference